prody/ProDy/doc/tutorials/prody_tutorial/dynamics.rst

 As you might have noticed, multiplication of two modes is nothing but the :func:`~numpy.dot` product of mode vectors/arrays.
-See :ref:`mode-operations` for more examples.
+See :ref:`normalmode-operations` for more examples.

 Comparative Analysis